codemachin/TotalSolutions/README.md

 ## Assumption
 ```
-	All users having first name as 'admin' will be the admin of this application.
+	All users having first name as '**admin**' will be the admin of this application.
 ```

 ## Project Description